17 Popular Turkish Desserts that You Simply Can’t Miss

 This powder is also used in a famous Turkish drink called Sahlep.

 Sahlep is a product made from the bulbs of orchids, adding an elastic texture.
 It makes it chewier and sticker than many normal ice creams.
 Definitely something worth trying!
+This Turkish dessert can be found year-round in tourist areas.

 4. Lokma (donut holes)